Store

 About the Author

-Donald Doherty is the founding chair of the Historic Shadyside Committee of the Shadyside Action Coalition.
+Donald Doherty was the founding chair of the Historic Shadyside Committee of the Shadyside Action Coalition.
 These historic images have been selected from the Senator John Heinz History Center Library and Archives, the Archives Service Center and Digital Research Library at the University of Pittsburgh, and private collections.